 Other than the OHSA green book, which costs $8 plus HST, poster materials and sample policies are available free of charge online from the Ministry of Labour.

-Public now have access to company safety statistics
+Public now has access to company safety statistics

-For small businesses in Ontario, the small business health and safety checklist is an excellent resource for businesses.
-Users enter the number of employees and the program automatically creates a checklist of everything needed to meet current Ontario health and safety legislation.
+Small Business Health and Safety Checklist - Users enter the number of employees and the program automatically creates a checklist of everything needed to meet current Ontario health and safety legislation

-New young worker industry videos introduce health and safety topics - CCCA bilingual video series
+New young worker industry videos introduce health and safety topics - Canadian Corrugated and Containerboard Association introduces bilingual video series